peterhry/peterhrynkow.com/_drafts/component-api.md

 Should the component allow the consumer to override its appearance and behaviour?
 If so, to what degree?
 Every team I've worked on has struggled with this question.

-Should the component allow its internal elements to be styled with CSS or limit the consumer to choosing a predefined theme (i.e. light, dark)?
+Should the component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?

 ### Abstract vs Concrete

 Is it better to have one component that does five things or five components that do one thing?

 Let me give you a specific example.
 Is it better to have one universal video player component or one for YouTube, Vimeo, Twitch, etc.?

+### Static vs Dynamic

+TBC

 ### Versioned vs Evergreen